Just the Five of Us

 SPCA Staff Co-Adopts Kitten with Terminal Illness

 The Sacramento SPCA staff comes across animals every day, regardless of whether they work hands on in the kennels or in our administration departments.
 We “fall in love” almost as often.
-You’ll often find staff members bringing leftovers to their favorite dog, an extra plush bed for their special cat, and even homegrown veggies for a rabbit or guinea pig.
+You’ll find staff members bringing leftovers to their favorite dog, an extra plush bed for their special cat, and even homegrown veggies for a rabbit or guinea pig.

 Perhaps you’ve heard the phrase “I could never work in a shelter, I’d take them all home!”
 Well, for many of us, we often do!
 Our homes are filled with dogs, cats, rabbits, pigs, birds, mice and many, many fosters.
 But what happens when several staff members fall in love with the same animal?
 And what if that animal may have a terminal medical condition?